amnesty/civicrm-data-integration/README.md

 Requirements
 ------------

 To take advantage of this plugin, you'll need to install the Pentaho Data Integration software.
-We redommend you downloading the latest stable version from its [SourceForge site](https://sourceforge.net/projects/pentaho/files/Data%20Integration/).
+We recommend that you download the latest stable version from its [SourceForge site](https://sourceforge.net/projects/pentaho/files/Data%20Integration/).

-What does these piece of software do?
+What does this piece of software do?
 -------------------------------------

 This plugin offers you the possibility of easily interacting with the CiviCRM API v3.
 As you may know, CiviCRM API is the recommended way to integrate CiviCRM with other applications.

-Whenever you want to read, or write data from or into a CiviCRM instance, you're suggested to do that trought its API.
+Whenever you want to read data from or write data into a CiviCRM instance, you can do that through CiviCRM's API.

 How to install it?
 ------------------